thehabes/GeoreferencePrototype/allmaps-reviews/dec-2024-annotation-review.md

    ...

 ```
 Only the top level object (the AnnotationPage) should have the `@context` property and its value should be
 ```
 "@context":"https://iiif.io/api/extension/georef/1/context.json"
 ```

-- Note that the context "http://iiif.io/api/extension/georef/1/context.json" already specifically scopes in "http://www.w3.org/ns/anno.jsonld".
+The context "http://iiif.io/api/extension/georef/1/context.json" already specifically scopes in "http://www.w3.org/ns/anno.jsonld".
 Therefore, you should never have to include "http://www.w3.org/ns/anno.jsonld" anywhere in these Annotations and Annotation Pages because they will have the Georeference Annotation context.

-- Only Annotations and Annotation Pages that target a IIIF Presentation API Defined Type (Collection, Manifest, Range, Canvas) or IIIF Image API resource (Image, Fragment, SpecificResoure) should include the IIIF Presentation API context "http://iiif.io/api/presentation/3/context.json".
+Only Annotations and Annotation Pages that target a IIIF Presentation API Defined Type (Collection, Manifest, Range, Canvas) or IIIF Image API resource (Image, Fragment, SpecificResoure) should include the IIIF Presentation API context "http://iiif.io/api/presentation/3/context.json".
 Only in these cases, the context should be
 ```
 "@context":[
    "http://iiif.io/api/extension/georef/1/context.json",
    "http://iiif.io/api/presentation/3/context.json"
 ]
 ```

-Note that including extra, duplicated, or unused context is not an error but may cause warnings during JSON-LD processing.
+> Note that including extra, duplicated, or unused context is not an error but may cause warnings during JSON-LD processing.

-### `id` and `@id` negotation warning
+### `id` and `@id` negotation
 Noting that you use `id` throughout, but for your SpecificResources you use `@id`.
 ```
 "type":"SpecificResource",